Your Roon database contains your edits, playlists, favorites, play history, login information, and settings.

 - When the backup completes you should see "Last Successful Backup" at the bottom of the Window

-Step 3: Restore Your Database
+Step 2: Restore Your Database

-- If you backed up to network storage, ensure you know the address, login, and password for your NAS or network storage device
+- If you backed up to network storage, ensure you know the address, log in, and password for your NAS or network storage device

 - Connect to the new Roon Server